xapax/security/connections.md

 print req.text
 ```

-If you need to add an action to your request you do the following
+If you need to add an action, like loggin in or something like that, to your request you do the following:

 ```python
 values = {'action' : 'whatever'}
 req = requests.get("http://site.com", data=values, headers=headers)